Program failure is an expensive education … and the fees are high

 Even when management teams agree to invest the right level of time, resource and funds in vital programs – it still may not happen – because of personality clashes, priority conflicts and petty politics.
 But they will still say they’re aligned.

-Here’s a good test question which drives the point home: if a strategic program is not properly organised, funded and fully resourced, how can any management team claim to be aligned?
+Here’s a good test question that drives the point home: if a strategic program is not properly organised, funded and fully resourced, how can any management team claim to be aligned?

 Alignment is binary.
 You’re either in or out.
 No half-measures.
 And teams have to be thoroughly united right across the spectrum – not just on easier stuff that top management agree on, like vision and strategy – but also on objectives, leadership, accountability, investment – and communication.